DocuSend

 But it doesn’t strike you that way when it comes to electronic piracy!

-Some time ago, I learned that DocuSend had been plagiarized.
+A few years ago, DocuSend was plagiarized.
 I've had things stolen from me before, felt the sting of being violated, and felt the frustration of the loss.
 But the things I lost were replaced and life went on.
 That’s because I was brought up to believe that money in its physical sense has little significance.
 It is nothing but paper and ink.
 What gives money its value is how it was earned and how it is spent.

 But the plagiarism of DocuSend, or any small business, hits me differently.